ramoncardena/rexin-frontend/README.md

 ## User Registration Workflow
 User registration and authentication is provided by Rexin Backend.
 The pages included in the project allows you to handle user workflow:

-- User sign up providing
+- User sign up providing full name, email and password.
+- User account verification providing verification code.
+- User sign in providing email and password.
+- Password forgot providing email

 ## Internationalization